4th December - St. Barbara

 On hearing this, Dioscuros became enraged and took her to the provincial prefect Martianus.
 Martianus tried to persuade her to make her break with her faith, but when this failed, he had her thrashed and cast into jail.
 She prayed to God and her wounds healed.

+had become firmly established.
 Barbara's Day was used as a holiday in the very earliest festival calendar of the city of Cologne.
 The belief became widespread that Barbara could control lightning and other manifestations of flame and fire.

 In St Barbara’s Square, Kalgoorlie, Australia Saint Barbara stands in a fountain accompanied by two huge rocks.
 This is a famous 'Gold Rush' town.

-A few examples of note: Barbara Cathedral in Kuttenberg built between 1388 and 1518.
+Barbara Cathedral in Kuttenberg built between 1388 and 1518.
 The cathedral was built around an already existing Barbara altar in an area with many Barbara altars present.
 Kuttenberg has for centuries had on its coat of arms St. Barbara above the crossed hammer and gad.

 In the 6th century relics of St. Barbara were taken to Constantinople.
 Six hundred years later, they were taken to Kiev by the daughter of the Byzantine Emperor Alexius Comnenos.
 Today, they rest at the St. Vladimir cathedral in Kiev.